-There are four levels of stratification: industry, size., region, and frame source (fresh or panel).
-Different combinations of these variables generate the strata cells for each industry/region/size/source combination.
+There are three levels of stratification: industry, size and region.
+Different combinations of these variables generate the strata cells for each industry/region/size combination.
 A distinction should be made between the variable a4a and d1a2 (industry expressed as ISIC rev. 3.1 code).
-The former gives the establishment's classification into one of the chosen industry-strata based on the sample frame, whereas the latter gives the establishment's actual industry classification (four digit code) based on the main activity at the time of the survey.
+The former gives the establishment's classification into one of the chosen industry-strata based on the sample frame, whereas the latter gives the establishment's actual industry classification (four-digit code) based on the main activity at the time of the survey.